The decarbonisation of heat: everything you need to know

 Why does this matter?
 Because if our homes aren’t efficient, then low-carbon heating systems won’t work as well as they should.
 To decarbonise heating, we need to not only switch to green technologies like heat pumps, but also make sure our homes are well-insulated so the green tech can work well.

 Right now, switching from a gas boiler to an eco-friendly alternative is expensive.
 An air source heat pump, for example, could set you back between £7,000 and £13,000 (including installation costs)10.
 This is mainly because the heat pump market and supply chain is much newer than that for gas boilers.
+These prices are expected to fall over time.

 There is some help available: the Renewable Heat Incentive is a government scheme that gives people financial support to install a new low-carbon heating system.
 It’s open to new applicants until March 2022.
-It’s then expected to be replaced by the Clean Heat Grant.

 What is low-carbon heating?